-The club was founded in 1957 and became a registered charity in 1967.
-The Surrey Bird Club is a society of people interested in wild birds in the county of Surrey, England.
-Members include professional ornithologists, amateurs of every stature, bird watchers and others who care about the future of birdlife in the county.
+The Surrey Bird Club is a society of people interested in wild birds in the County of Surrey, England.
+Members include professional ornithologists, amateur birdwatchers, people who love nature and those who care about the future of birdlife in the County.

-The objects of the Club, as laid down by constitution are:-
+The Objectives of the Club, as laid down by constitution are:-

 - EDUCATION: To advance public education in the birds of the County of Surrey and the Vice County of Surrey (“the County”)

 - RESEARCH: To promote and, with others, participate in ornithological studies in the County